 If Zane could recommend an ideal intermittent fasting schedule, here’s what he’d suggest:

-- Skip breakfast, enjoy your black coffee or tea, and fast until noon
+- Skip breakfast, enjoy your black coffee or tea, and fast until noon.

-- Break your fast with a low-carb lunch
+- Break your fast with a low-carb lunch.

-- If you need a snack, make it light
+- If you need a snack, make it light.

-- Enjoy a healthy dinner, then start the fast again
+- Enjoy a healthy dinner, then start the fast again.

-Step 6: Embrace the Dinnertime Community
+Step 6: Embrace Dinnertime Community

 Instead, take the opportunity to practice mindfulness as you eat.
 You’ll appreciate every bite of your food so much more than you would have if you’d been snacking your way through the day.
 Zane sees this frequently with his clients: Fasting is most successful when we keep dinner as our core food connection.

-Step 7: Eat For Your Purpose
+Step 7: Eat Toward Your Purpose

 We’ve established when to open your mouth during intermittent fasting.
 But once you open your mouth, what exactly should you eat?
 There’s no one correct answer; it all depends on your goals.